Empire Nephrite (Fabergé egg): Provenance of the egg

 The egg is believed to have been commissioned as a gift for the Dowager Empress Maria Feodorovna.
 The Faberge bill is, as many are, relatively vague in its description of the work.
-In 1918, however, an inventory was commissioned which describes the egg accurately, including descriptions of the miniature and columns which are the chief identifying features, as well as noting that the egg was present with the other eggs in collection of the Dowager Empress at Gatchina at the time she left for Kiev in 1914.
-These works remained in place at Gatchina until after the revolution when the inventory was compiled.
+By 28 July 1917, an inventory had been compiled which describes the egg accurately, including descriptions of the miniature and columns which are the chief identifying features, as well as noting that the egg was present with the other eggs in the collection of the Dowager Empress at Gatchina at the time she left for Kiev in 1914.
+These works remained in place at Gatchina until the inventory was compiled in July 1917.